leolca/lectures/nlp/encoding.md

 # Unicode

-  - Universal character set covering all scripts, supporting over 143,000 characters.
+  - Universal character set covering all scripts, supporting over 143,000 characters.\pause
-  - It assigns a unique number (called a "code point") to each character, regardless of platform, program, or language.
+  - It assigns a unique number (called a "code point") to each character, regardless of platform, program, or language.\pause
-  - 1.112.064 valid code points within the codespace.
+  - 1.112.064 valid code points within the codespace.\pause
-  - As of Unicode 16.0, released in September 2024, 299,056 (27%) of these code points are allocated, 155,063 (14%) have been assigned characters, 137,468 (12%) are reserved for private use, 2,048 are used to enable the mechanism of surrogates, and 66 are designated as noncharacters, leaving the remaining 815,056 (73%) unallocated.
+  - As of Unicode 16.0, released in September 2024, 299,056 (27%) of these code points are allocated, 155,063 (14%) have been assigned characters, 137,468 (12%) are reserved for private use, 2,048 are used to enable the mechanism of surrogates, and 66 are designated as noncharacters, leaving the remaining 815,056 (73%) unallocated.\pause
   - Unicode has different encoding forms: UTF-8, UTF-16, and UTF-32.

 ---